Attraction 26 / 31

 Charles Bridge seen from Lesser Town Bridge Tower

-View towards Old town
+View from the tower towards Old Town

 Visiting the Bridge Tower